Why do people begin psychotherapy?

 How much of my time will it take?

 Sessions are generally once or twice per week.
 The duration of the treatment is at your discretion; sometimes I meet people for short-term therapy, and others have been working with me for a number of years.

 Do you accept health insurance?

 Yes.
-At this time I accept Blue Cross/Blue Shield (including Anthem BlueCross BlueShield, Empire BlueCross BlueShield, Essential Plan, Blue Access, and NY Medicaid), and Emblem/Beacon Health Options insurance.
-I am also happy to help you seek Out-of-Network reimbursement from other carriers.
+At this time I accept Blue Cross/Blue Shield (including Anthem BlueCross BlueShield, Empire BlueCross BlueShield, Essential Plan, Blue Access, and NY Medicaid), EmblemHealth, Cigna, and 1199SEIU insurance.
+I am also happy to help you seek Out-of-Network reimbursement from other carriers, including Medicare.

 How much does it cost if my health insurance won't cover this ?